The Delineator

 The Delineator featured the Butterick sewing patterns and provided an in-depth look at the fashion of the day.
 Butterick also produced quarterly catalogs of fashion patterns in the 1920s and early 1930s.

 In addition to clothing patterns, the magazine published photos and drawings of embroidery and needlework that could be used to adorn both clothing and items for the home.
 It also included articles on all forms of home decor.
 It also published fiction, including many short stories by L. Frank Baum.
-In the late 1920s, it featured covers by noted fashion artist Helen Dryden.